Ellsworth Rock Gardens: Where Nature and Artistry Collide in Voyageurs National Park

 Ellsworth Rock Gardens isn’t the only spot that’s worth visiting in Voyageurs National Park!

-Be sure to plan a visit to the Kettle Falls Hotel!
+Make sure you plan a visit to the Kettle Falls Hotel!
 Don’t be fooled by the name.
 The “falls” are now actually a dam.
-The hotel has had many uses throughout its years of existence, but now, it is a secluded haven on the Minnesota-Canada border and a great getaway from many modern annoyances that feels like taking a step back in time.
+The hotel has had many uses throughout its years of existence, including fur trading.

-In addition to these sights, spending at least a night or 2 at one of the many campsites scattered throughout the park is a great way to experience Voyageurs.
+In addition to these sights, we’d recommend spending at least a night or 2 at one of the many campsites scattered throughout the park.
+This is one of the best ways to experience Voyageurs.
 Beautiful stargazing is one of the highlights.
-You may even get the chance to spot the Milky Way or the Northern Lights!

-Wrapping Up: Final Things to Know Before Visiting the Ellsworth Rock Gardens
+Final Things to Know Before Visiting the Ellsworth Rock Gardens

 The best time to visit this spot in Voyagers is any time after the snow has melted.
 In the spring, there will typically be less of a crowd, as many of the visitors to the park are fishermen.
-Even though the flower gardens are not what they once were, you may see some beautiful flowers in bloom, especially in the summer.
-Fall brings beautiful foliage to enhance the views.
-You really can’t go wrong!

 If you’re planning a visit to Voyageurs National Park, be sure to stop by and check out the Ellsworth Rock Gardens.
 The hard work, creativity, and self-taught craftsmanship are a sight to see!